jetprobe/jetprobe-docs/content/docs/getting-started/index.md

 Once done, create a packaged jar and use the jetprobe CLI to run the test jar as below.
 `jetprobe -testjar /path/to/packaged-test.jar`

-Currently the framework supports testing of RabbitMQ and MongoDB component properties.
+Currently the framework supports testing of RabbitMQ, MongoDB, HDFS and HBase component properties.
 Head over to the next [section](../writing-validations) to know more about writing tests.